Apply to Teach SWI

 If you are interested in applying to teach the course at a high school, please fill out this application (downloadable pdf solely for viewing purposes).
 Please note that you must submit your application through the online portal and may not submit an application via email or other means.
 For high school member benefits, please click here.

 Application Process & Timeline

 Once you submit your application, you will land on the following message: "Thank you for completing the Small World Initiative Partner Instructor Application!
 We appreciate your interest and will follow up with you regarding any questions or next steps.
 If you receive this message, rest assured that your application has been successfully submitted.
 You will not receive any additional confirmation emails.
 Typical review time is 4-6 weeks after the end of each month in which the application is received.
-The Selection Committee takes a break during the following months: June-August and December-January.
+The Selection Committee takes a break during the following months: July-August and December-January.
 Should you need expedited review for a compelling reason (e.g., answer required in order to receive funding in time to implement the program on your desired schedule), please contact us.
 Thank you, and we look forward to reviewing your application!"

 Resources for Prospective Instructors

 The 4th edition of our student course pack (Small World Initiative: A Research Guide to Microbial and Chemical Diversity and Small World Initiative: Research Protocols) may be order from XanEdu here or from Amazon Prime here.
 We have also compiled helpful resources and information for prospective instructors here.
 This includes details on the curriculum, biosafety information, a sample syllabus and course announcement, and additional information on the program.